BafanaMadume/cloud-computing/README.md

     * Security and governance: Protects applications, data, and ensures compliance with regulations.
     * Data management: Facilitates data movement between cloud and physical environments in hybrid models.
 * **Integration services:** Manage connections between different cloud environments (hybrid and multi-cloud) for seamless operation.

+## The Changing Role of the DATA Center
+**The data center's role in a hybrid cloud:**

+* Data centers aren't going away.
+They house critical systems and legacy applications that aren't suited for the cloud.
+* Virtualization helps streamline data center management by decoupling software from hardware.

+**Security considerations:**

+* Modern cloud security is robust, but some data requires stricter physical security due to regulations or sovereignty concerns.

+**Private cloud: A stepping stone for agility**

+* Companies create private clouds to offer self-service app development environments with faster provisioning and automation.
+* This fosters experimentation and faster time-to-market for new applications.

+**Public cloud for scalability and global reach**

+* Public clouds offer elastic resources to handle surges in demand, like Mr. Price's seasonal sale.
+* They also enable easy replication of applications across regions for global businesses.

+**Hybrid cloud: Combining public and private clouds**

+* Businesses can leverage SaaS applications in the public cloud while keeping sensitive data private in their data center.
+* Integration tools enable data flow between these environments.

+**Choosing between private and public cloud**

+* Private cloud is better for storing sensitive data subject to regulations or for applications that aren't cloud-ready.
+* Public cloud is ideal for applications requiring scalability, global reach, or faster service rollouts.

+**Data center as a stepping stone to public cloud**

+* A private cloud can be a staging ground for migrating applications to the public cloud.
+* It helps manage "virtual machine sprawl" and prepare applications to be cloud-native.

+Overall, the data center transforms into a private cloud component in a hybrid model, enabling businesses to leverage the strengths of both public and private cloud deployments.

+---

+#2.EMBRACING THE BUSINESS Imperative

+### UNDERSTANDING IT TRANSFORMATION
+*  While the IT organization in the past had total control of computing resources, now IT is tasked with providing oversight, management, and vetting of options.
+* IT must be able to provide the business with ways to integrate processes and data across silos.The security organization is also responsible for ensuring security and compliance.
+*  IT now has to provide oversight and management of both cloud and on-premises computing services.This means that IT needs to provide a transition plan for applications that no longer have the modularity to support business requirements.
+*  IT operations have to ensure that performance in a hybrid and multicloud world is consistent and predictable.

+### Escaping the IT Legacy Trap

+**Challenges of migrating legacy applications to the cloud:**

+* Legacy applications are often complex and tightly coupled with other systems, making them difficult to move.
+* Lifting and shifting these applications to the cloud is expensive and offers minimal benefits.
+* They require significant resources due to inefficient development for older computing models.

+**The solution: Modernization before migration**

+* Legacy applications need to be refactored to remove dependencies and become modular services.
+* This allows for easier updates and avoids carrying inefficiencies to the cloud.
+* Modernization is crucial to unlock the innovation potential of cloud computing for these applications.

+* What is the solution?
+The applications have to be transformed and modernized, which means that dependencies are removed from the applications.
+The application is redesigned as a set of modular services.
+When possible, frequently used services are written once and reused.
+The bottom line is that it is imperative that these legacy applications are updated and modernized to gain the innovation benefits of the cloud.

+## Preparing for the cloud
+**Cultural shift is key for successful cloud adoption:**

+* Don't rush into cloud migration without a plan or educating everyone involved.
+* Foster collaboration between IT and business units for a smooth transition.
+* Establish clear guidelines and governance to balance freedom with control.

+**Planning for the cloud:**

+* Assess existing applications: modernize or find suitable SaaS alternatives.
+* Consider adopting DevOps practices for agile software development in the cloud.
+* Prepare for skill changes across the organization by providing training and hiring cloud experts.

+**Phased approach for cloud adoption:**

+* Start with pilot projects to gain experience and identify challenges.
+* Continuously learn, adapt, and refine processes as you migrate to the cloud.
+* Leverage cloud adoption as an opportunity to improve IT skills and unlock new career paths.

+**Overall, cloud adoption is a strategic move for business agility, not just a technological upgrade.**

+## Building For Innovation